openharmony/docs/en/application-dev/reference/apis/js-apis-http.md

     this.contentType = contentType;
   }
 }

-httpRequest.request(
-  // Customize EXAMPLE_URL in extraData on your own.
+httpRequest.request( // Customize EXAMPLE_URL in extraData on your own.
 It is up to you whether to add parameters to the URL.
   "EXAMPLE_URL",
   {
     method: http.RequestMethod.POST, // Optional.
 The default value is http.RequestMethod.GET.
-    // You can add header fields based on service requirements.
-    header: new Header('application/json'),
     // This parameter is used to transfer data when the POST request is used.
     extraData: new ExtraData('data to send'),
     expectDataType: http.HttpDataType.STRING, // Optional.
 This parameter specifies the type of the return data.
     usingCache: true, // Optional.
 The default value is true.
     priority: 1, // Optional.
 The default value is 1.
+    // You can add header fields based on service requirements.
+    header: new Header('application/json'),
+    readTimeout: 60000, // Optional.
+The default value is 60000, in ms.
     connectTimeout: 60000 // Optional.
 The default value is 60000, in ms.
-    readTimeout: 60000, // Optional.
-The default value is 60000, in ms.
     usingProtocol: http.HttpProtocol.HTTP1_1, // Optional.
 The default protocol type is automatically specified by the system.
     usingProxy: false, // Optional.
 By default, network proxy is not used.
 This field is supported since API version 10.
-    caPath: "", // Optional.
+    caPath: '/path/to/cacert.pem', // Optional.
 The preset CA certificate is used by default.
 This field is supported since API version 10.
+    clientCert: { // Optional.
+The client certificate is not used by default.
+This field is supported since API version 11.
+      certPath: '/path/to/client.pem', // The client certificate is not used by default.
+This field is supported since API version 11.
+      keyPath: '/path/to/client.key', // If the certificate contains key information, an empty string is passed.
+This field is supported since API version 11.
+      certType: http.CertType.PEM, // Certificate type, optional.
+A certificate in the PEM format is used by default.
+This field is supported since API version 11.
+      keyPassword: "passwordToKey" // Password of the key file, optional.
+It is supported since API version 11.
     },
+    multiFormDataList: [ // Optional.
+This field is valid only when content-Type in the header is multipart/form-data.
+It is supported since API version 11.
+      {
+        name: "Part1", // Data name.
+This field is supported since API version 11.
+        contentType: 'text/plain', // Data type.
+This field is supported since API version 11.
+        data: 'Example data', // Data content, optional.
+This field is supported since API version 11.
+        remoteFileName: 'example.txt' // Optional.
+This field is supported since API version 11.
+      }, {
+        name: "Part2", // Data name.
+This field is supported since API version 11.
+        contentType: 'text/plain', // Data type.
+This field is supported since API version 11.
+        // data/app/el2/100/base/com.example.myapplication/haps/entry/files/fileName.txt
+        filePath: `${getContext(this).filesDir}/fileName.txt`, // File path, optional.
+This field is supported since API version 11.
+        remoteFileName: 'fileName.txt' // Optional.
+This field is supported since API version 11.
+      }
+    ]
+  },
-  (err: BusinessError, data: http.HttpResponse ) => {
+  (err: BusinessError, data: http.HttpResponse) => {
     if (!err) {
       // data.result carries the HTTP response.
 Parse the response based on service requirements. console.info('Result:' + JSON.stringify(data.result));
       console.info('code:' + JSON.stringify(data.responseCode));
+      console.info('type:' + JSON.stringify(data.resultType));
       // data.header carries the HTTP response header.
 Parse the content based on service requirements. console.info('header:' + JSON.stringify(data.header));
-    console.info('cookies:' + JSON.stringify(data.cookies)); // 8+
+      console.info('cookies:' + JSON.stringify(data.cookies)); // Cookies are supported since API version 8.
       // Unsubscribe from HTTP Response Header events. httpRequest.off('headersReceive');
       // Call destroy() to destroy the JavaScript object after the HTTP request is complete. httpRequest.destroy();
     } else {
       console.info('error:' + JSON.stringify(err));
       // Unsubscribe from HTTP Response Header events. httpRequest.off('headersReceive');
       // Call destroy() to destroy the JavaScript object after the HTTP request is complete. httpRequest.destroy();
     }
-);
+  });
 ```

 > **NOTE**
 > If the data in **console.info()** contains a newline character, the data will be truncated.

-## http.createHttp<sup>6+</sup>
+## http.createHttp (Cross-Platform Supported)

 createHttp(): HttpRequest